Norway Spruce Picea abies

 - Leaf Description:

-- Leaves are alternate, glossy, dense, radial, saber-shaped, stiff, pectinate with those on upper side of twigs pointed forward, overlapping those below spreading to the right angles from exposed twigs, incurved apically, have lateral sides with 2-3 stomalal bands, are dark green in color, and up to an inch long.
+- Leaves or needles are long, alternate, glossy, dense, radial, saber-shaped, stiff, pectinate with those on the upper side of twigs pointed forward, overlapping those below spreading to the right angles from exposed twigs, incurved apically, have lateral sides with 2-3 stomatal bands, are dark green, and up to 1-inch long.
+The four-sided needles are arranged in rows on the branch like a hairbrush and are attached by tiny pegs at their base.

 -